monadicus/snarkops/snops_book/user_guide/envs/STORAGE.md

 The storage document is where you can specify:

 - The generation or downloading of a genesis block.
-- You can specify how many validators there are.
+- You can specify how many validators there are in the intial committee.
 - Can specify how much each validator has bonded.
-- Can add additional accounts and give them balances.
+- Can add additional accounts with or without a balance.
 - Can specify how the ledger should be re-loaded.
 - How often checkpoints of the ledger should be made.